bloominstituteoftechnology/Sprint-Challenge--Algorithms/data_structures/Data_Structures_Answers.md

 ## Binary Search Tree

-1. What is the runtime complexity of your `checkBalanced` function?
+1. What is the runtime complexity of `insert`?

-2. What is the runtime complexity of `insert`?
+2. What is the runtime complexity of `contains`?

-3. What is the runtime complexity of `contains`?
+3. What is the runtime complexity of `getMax`?

-4. What is the runtime complexity of `getMax`?
+4. What is the runtime complexity of `depthFirstForEach`?

-5. What is the runtime complexity of `depthFirstForEach`?
+5. What is the runtime complexity of `breadthFirstForEach`?

-6. What is the runtime complexity of `breadthFirstForEach`?
+6. [Stretch Question] What is the runtime complexity of your `checkBalanced` function?

 ## Heap